folio-org/folio-user-permission-mapper/README.md

 - All users, that had roles, defined in `SYSTEM_GENERATED_PERM_MAPPINGS`, will be assigned to the role with the same name as the role.</br>
   _If a user already has a role, it will be skipped (skipped operations will be visible in error report)._
-- Save a report with occurred errors to storage.
+- Save a report with performed operations into storage (s3, local).

 #### Requires